bisoftbilgi/mssql-toolkit/mssql_audit_logger/README.md

 * Source metadata is used to distinguish logs from different MSSQL servers.
 * The current offset strategy is based on the latest processed `event_time`.
 * If late-arriving audit files contain older timestamps, a per-file offset strategy may be added in future versions.

-## License

-This project is provided for audit collection and educational purposes.
-Review and adapt the configuration before production use.